Illia Kovtun

+Illia Yuriiovych Kovtun (Ілля Юрійович Ковтун; born 10 August 2003) is a Ukrainian artistic gymnast currently representing Croatia in international competition.
+He previously represented Ukraine until 2025.

+Kovtun is the 2023 World all-around silver medalist and 2021 World all-around bronze medalist.
+Kovtun also won the silver medal at the 2024 Summer Olympics on parallel bars.
+At the European Championships he is the 2023 European champion on parallel bars as well as a one-time silver medalist (2022 parallel bars) and a three-time bronze medalist (2021 and 2023 all-around, 2023 horizontal bar).
+Additionally he is a two-time junior world championships medalist.

-Junior
+Junior gymnastics career

 2018

 Kovtun competed at the 2018 European Championships where he helped Ukraine finish fifth in the team finals.
 Individually he won the junior title on the parallel bars.

 2019

 Kovtun competed at the Stella Zakharova Cup where he placed first in the junior all-around division.
 He was selected to represent Ukraine at the inaugural junior World Championships alongside Nazar Chepurnyi and Volodymyr Kostiuk.
 Together they finished second as a team behind Japan.
 Individually he won the bronze medal in the all-around behind Shinnosuke Oka and Ryosuke Doi.
 During event finals Kovtun finished sixth on pommel horse and fourth on parallel bars.

 Kovtun next competed at the European Youth Olympic Festival in Baku, Azerbaijan, again alongside Chepurnyi and Kostiuk.
 They won gold as a team and individually Kovtun won gold in the all-around and on parallel bars and horizontal bar; additionally he won silver on floor exercise behind Chepurnyi.